hayleyygregg/AAD118/README.md

 ![Spine of Penguin Drop Cap books](http://thedwsblog.com/wp-content/uploads/sites/29/2013/05/penguin-drop-caps.jpg)

-I had two ideas in mind, the first was using spiderman I imagined having a web pattern similar to the pattern inside the S, a bit like the way Coralie used her patterns for the Cloth Bound Classics Series on the spines:
+I had two ideas in mind, the first was using Spiderman I imagined having a web pattern similar to the pattern inside the S, a bit like the way Coralie used her patterns for the Cloth Bound Classics Series on the spines:

 ![Cloth Bound Classics Series Spines](http://2.bp.blogspot.com/-4Bt77_Sdyvs/T464foqBLQI/AAAAAAAAAog/J6Uo4DGUY8E/s320/books1.jpg)